 Cyclical unemployment is at the lowest point when business cycles are at maximum.
 This is as a result of maximizing all economic output.
 Similarly, if the economic output reduces, cyclical unemployment increases, as the business cycle is low.
 Gross domestic product (GDP) is used in measuring the rise and fall of economic output.

 The unemployed get rehired when an economy that gets affected by business cycles returns to the expansion phase.
 Therefore, referring to cyclical unemployment as temporary is correct.
 However, the contraction duration determines the unemployment period.
 An economy is said to be in recession if it contracts for not less than two quarters.
-A normal recession takes approximately eighteen months, while a depression lasts up to ten years.
+A normal recession takes approximately eighteen months, while depression lasts up to ten years.
 In another article, we also talk about the Different Types of Unemployment.

 In the auto industry, the recession might lead to workers being laid off since only a few cars are being bought.
 In that case, few workers are required by the automaker to meet the demands of the customers.
-Therefore, a decrease in demand for cars causes a direct decrease in demand of workers.
+Therefore, a decrease in demand for cars causes a direct decrease in demand for workers.
 But, if the economy gets stronger and consumers start spending more cash to buy cars, the auto workers that were unemployed are likely to be rehired.

 What are the Causes of cyclical unemployment?

-A greater drop in demand is the primary cause of cyclical unemployment.
+A greater drop in demand is the primary cause.
 However, the start of decreased demand is a reduction in personal consumption.
 Business revenue drops with a drop in demand for goods and services by consumers.
-This situation forces companies to finally lay off some of their workers, with the aim of maintaining their profit margins.
-In most cases, the laying off, of workers is caused by lack of sufficient production to ensure the workers remain busy.
+The cyclical unemployment situation forces companies to finally lay off some of their workers, with the aim of maintaining their profit margins.
+In most cases, laying off, workers are caused by a lack of sufficient production to ensure the workers remain busy.